 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

 The number of online job vacancies for the specific occupation truck drivers has increased quickly since 2010.
-There were almost three times as many job ads in April 2016 as in April 2008.
+There were about three times as many job ads in December 2017 as in December 2008.

 Jobs advertised chart